agarsev/quevedo/NOTES.md

 - [ ] **IMPORTANT** Add license file, and license information for the dependencies.
     This must be shown in the web somehow too.
 - [ ] **IMPORTANT** Rewrite README.md with latest info.
-- [ ] When the create command is aborted, if -D was given remove the directory so it can be done again.
+- [X] When the create command is aborted, if -D was given remove the directory so it can be done again.
+REJECTED
-- [ ] Experiments should not be "checked" if not to be used.
+- [X] Experiments should not be "checked" if not to be used.
 E.g when creating a dataset, you might change the tag schema, and then start adding images, but not adjust the experiment yet.
 It shouldn't then complain that the tag schema is wrong. maybe.
+What we do is start with no tag specified, then the first one is used.
+Uncomment and change to use a different one.
 - [ ] Use https://docs.python.org/3/library/collections.html#collections.Counter
     in test
 - [ ] If there are no annotation folders, the web interface should offer the